tiagokepe/python_scraper/README.md

 # Main scraper
-The [main_scraper](https://github.com/tiagokepe/upwork_scraper/blob/main/src/main_scraper.py) module read a credential json file (ex: [credentials.json](https://github.com/tiagokepe/upwork_scraper/blob/main/credentials.json)), for each provided credential it retrives and saves the user profile information in the **user_profiles** directory.
+The [main_scraper](https://github.com/tiagokepe/upwork_scraper/blob/main/src/main_scraper.py) module reads a credential json file (ex: [credentials.json](https://github.com/tiagokepe/upwork_scraper/blob/main/credentials.json)), for each provided credential it retrives and saves the user profile information in the **user_profiles** directory.

 To run the **main_scraper** only execute: